RunpeiDong/ACT/README.md

 ## Citation

-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please consider citing ACT:
 ```latex
 @inproceedings{dong2023act,
   title={Autoencoders as Cross-Modal Teachers: Can Pretrained 2D Image Transformers Help 3D Representation Learning?},